sandrzejewskipl/spotify-scheduler/README.md

 </p>

 # Spotify Scheduler
-This Python script application with GUI allows you to schedule a Spotify playlist to play at specific times (e.g. 8:00-8:15).
+This Python GUI application lets you schedule Spotify playlists to play at specific hours and minutes (e.g., 8:00-8:15).
+Use it to automate your listening experience and customize playback times according to your preferences.

 ![Now playing tab](img/now_playing.png)